-There were 24 cases of bacterial pneumonia (88.9%), 18 cases of anemia (66.7%), eight cases of arrhythmia (29.6%), ten cases of heart failure (37%), seven cases of acute renal failure (25.9%), three cases of gastrointestinal bleeding (11.1%), eight cases of liver function damage (29.6%), ten cases of electrolyte disorder (37%), 19 cases of abnormal hyperglycemia (70.4%), three cases of pneumothorax (11.1%), five cases of pleural effusion (18.5%) and 17 cases of shock (63%).
+There were 24 cases of bacterial pneumonia (88.9%), 18 cases of anemia (66.7%), 8 cases of arrhythmia (29.6%), 10 cases of heart failure (37%), 7 cases of acute renal failure (25.9%), 3 cases of gastrointestinal bleeding (11.1%), 8 cases of liver function damage (29.6%), 10 cases of electrolyte disorder (37%), 19 cases of abnormal hyperglycemia (70.4%), 3 cases of pneumothorax (11.1%), 5 cases of pleural effusion (18.5%), and 17 cases of shock (63%).

 DISCUSSION

-Our study indicates that severe COVID-19 patients over 70 years of age who were treated with mechanical ventilation died in 14 cases (82.4%); thus, this was the peak age.
+Our study showed that severe COVID-19 patients over 70 years of age who were treated with mechanical ventilation died in 14 cases (82.4%); thus, this was the peak age.
 A total of 17 patients died of basic disease, 16 of whom had more than two basic diseases.
 The basic diseases were hypertension, diabetes and cardiovascular and cerebrovascular diseases.
 At the same time, 13 patients (76.5%) died from an abnormal increase in blood glucose.
 Among them, eight had diabetes before contracting COVID-19 and five had a stress-induced increase in blood glucose after contracting COVID-19.
 Diabetic ketoacidosis occurred in one case.

 Studies have shown[4-6] that the immune response ability of patients with diabetes is decreased, and there is often immune dysfunction such as the decrease of CD3+ T cells, imbalance of CD4+/CD8+ cells and decrease of natural killer T cell activity, which increase the risk of virus infection.
 Angiotensin converting enzyme-2 (ACE-2), the functional receptor of severe acute respiratory syndrome coronavirus (SARS-CoV), is also expressed in islets.
 During infection, the virus may destroy islets and aggravate diabetes mellitus through ACE-2.
 After COVID-19 infection, blood glucose metabolism is affected in patients with an irregular diet, limited exercise after hypoxia and the use of glucocorticoids.
 Therefore, blood glucose monitoring should be strengthened throughout the course of the disease, and the hypoglycemic program should be adjusted in time.